MarioChvx/personal-blog-hugo/content/blogs/wsl-setup.md

 Here I explain the process to install WSL to development, make the basic setup of some useful tools and also explain why I go that way.

+**Why should you use WSL?**

+- It's a friendly introduction to Linux.
+- Learning a new operative system will improve your understanding of how computers really works.
+- It can improve your workflow.
+- Most of the computers in the world are running Linux.
+- To look cool on the internet.

 ## Setting up Windows

 First we need to change some settings in window.
 Now we go to `Settings > Update & Security > For developers` and activate `Developer Mode`.